Responsible ways to build credit with your first card

 That discipline can help you use your card responsibly and pay your credit card statement on time.
 And it can make budgeting easier.
 Plus, you won’t be caught off guard by surprises in your credit card bill.

 Sticking to one or two small fixed expenses may also help you avoid getting close to your credit limit.
 Experts recommend using no more than 30% of your available credit.

 Knowing your card’s annual percentage rate (APR) can help you compare cards and make more informed credit decisions.
 The term “APR” applies to more than just credit cards.
 In general, it’s the price you pay to borrow money.

 And knowing how APR works can help you avoid paying unnecessary fees and interest.
 You can usually avoid paying interest on purchases if you pay your balance in full every month by the due date, according to the Consumer Financial Protection Bureau (CFPB).
 Aiming to pay off more than your minimum payment may also help avoid additional interest and fees.

 As you’re starting to build credit, be sure to keep an eye on your progress.
-You’re entitled to a free credit report from each of the three major credit reporting agencies every 12 months.
-Visit annualcreditreport.com to learn more.
-Get yours each year to make sure they’re accurate and up to date.
+You’re entitled to free credit reports from each of the three major credit reporting agencies.
+Visit AnnualCreditReport.com to learn more.
+Get yours to make sure they’re accurate and up to date.
 And if you find a problem, take steps to correct the error.

 Building a credit history is important for a good credit score.
 And your first credit card can be an important first step.
 While navigating credit may feel confusing at first, incorporating these strategies could help you build confidence and credit.